Quasi-alternating surgeries: Prerequisites

 \subsection{Symmetry groups of hyperbolic knots}

 Let $M$ be a $3$-manifold.
-The \textit{symmetry group} of $M$ is defined to be the mapping class group of $M$, i.e.\ the group of orientation-preserving diffeomorphisms of $M$ that fix the boundary pointwise.
+The \textit{symmetry group} of $M$ is defined to be the mapping class group of $M$, i.e.\ the group of orientation-preserving diffeomorphisms of $M$ that fix the boundary pointwise up to isotopy that fixes the boundary pointwise.
 If $M$ is hyperbolic then the symmetry group of $M$ is isomorphic to its isometry group~\cite{Gabai_DiffMCG,Gabai_DiffMCG2}.
 The symmetry group of a hyperbolic knot (i.e.\ the symmetry group of its complement) is known to be a subgroup of a dihedral group~\cite{HTW_table} and thus it is $\Z_n$, $D_n$, or $\Z_2^2$.

-An orientation-preserving involution on $S^3$ is either the antipodal map which has no fixed set or a $\pi$-rotation about the fixed set of a great circle \cite{Waldhausen_involutions}.
+An orientation-preserving involution on $S^3$ is either the antipodal map, which has no fixed set, or a $\pi$-rotation about the fixed set of a great circle \cite{Waldhausen_involutions}.
 A \textit{free involution} on a knot $K$ is an involution of $(S^3,K)$ that acts without fixed points on $K$.
 These come in two types depending on whether or not the action has fixed points in $S^3$.
 A \textit{strong inversion} on a knot $K$ is an involution of $(S^3, K)$ with a circle fixed set that meets $K$ in two points.
 In both situations, $K$ has a tubular neighborhood that is equivariant.
 Observe that the quotient of a strong involution of $K$, restricted to the exterior of an equivariant tubular neighborhood of $K$, is a tangle exterior for $K$~\cite{Montesinos_trick}.

 \begin{lem} If the complement of a hyperbolic knot $K$ admits an orientation-preserving involution $f$, then $f$ extends to an involution of $(S^3,K)$. \end{lem}

 \begin{proof} Let $f$ be an orientation-preserving involution on the exterior $M_K=S^3\cut\nbhd(K)$ of $K$.
 Then $f$ must preserve the slope of the longitude of $K$ in $\bdry \nbhd(K)$: $f(\lambda) = \pm \lambda$.
 Furthermore, due to the solution of the knot complement problem~\cite{GL89}, $f$ must also preserve the slope of the meridian of $M$: $f(\mu)=\pm\mu$.
 Since $f$ is orientation-preserving on $M_K$, the restriction of $f$ to $\bdry\nbhd(K)$ is either the identity $I$ or its negation $-I$.
 In both cases, this map $f$ extends to an involution of $S^3$ that preserves $K$.
 The former gives a free involution while the latter gives a strong inversion. \end{proof}